Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Evaluation

 Additionally, we examine our model performance across templates.
 Specifically, we compute the fraction of generations for a template that annotators label as valid, using the same number\footnote{The models produce similar numbers of generations on all templates except \texttt{t5}.} of generations for both models for a specific template (Table~\ref{tab:pbypatt}).
 We see that not only does our model outperform the baseline for the majority of templates, these templates constitute the majority of the generations (`\#Gens' in Table~\ref{tab:pbypatt}).

-Note that the performance comparison by template does not account for generations that are accepted \textit{because} they do not adhere to the desired template.
+The performance comparison by template does not account for the fact that, while our system is constrained to follow the given template, with GPT-3 the template is only suggested by the prompt and so the model output may not adhere to it.
+As a result, the GPT-3 performance for certain templates (\texttt{t2-4}) is inflated because GPT-3 outputs simpler constructions that do not follow the requested template.
 Therefore, we conduct a manual analysis of the best $40$ baseline (i.e., GPT-3) generations per template, ranked by perplexity.
 For \exceps, the baseline produces on average only $2.5/40$ generations that fit the desired templates for \texttt{t2}-\texttt{t4}.
 Additionally, for the one \excep template, \texttt{t1}, where most baseline generations fit the template ($37/40$), our model still outperforms the baseline.
 For \insts, the baseline performs slightly better (average $10/40$ fitting generations) but still poorly.
 From this we observe that not only is the baseline not controllable, our model outperforms the baseline in cases when it does adhere to output requirements.